Resistance Test Devices

 For production, EOL, automation

-For testing laboratories, R&D, approval, certification testing
+For test laboratory, R&D, approval, certification tests

 For repair, maintenance, and service

-Surge test
+surge test

 - Ultra-fast 50 measurements per second

-- Phase comparison between each other
+- Phase comparison between phases

 - Patented peak-to-peak measurement

-Partial discharge during surge test DIN EN 60034-18:2014
+Partial discharge during surge test compliant with DIN EN 60034-18:2014

 - Passive or active antenna